prabhuanem/JPaint-FinalProject/README.md

 **Features Implemented**

-    1. Implemented Shape Decorator (Which decorates the shape with a dashed line when the shape is selected)
+    1. Implemented drawing Decorator (Which decorates the shape with a dashed line when the shape is selected)
     2. Implemented Copy, Paste and Delete Functionalities
     3. Implemented Undo/Redo of Paste and Delete functionalities